davidsouza/awesome-flash-briefings/README.md

 ## Sports News

+- [CBS Sports Update](https://www.amazon.com/gp/product/B01M9FIFIK/) - Boomer Esiason, John Feinstein, Doug Gottlieb and Jim Rome provide unique commentaries in the world of Sports news

+- [ESPN Flash Briefing](https://www.amazon.com/ESPN-Flash-Briefing/dp/B073X79L5L/) - Want to stay up to date on the latest sports news?
+From Aaron Rodgers to Zlatan Ibrahimović, your ESPN Flash Briefings bring you the hottest stories in sports, updated throughout the day.

 - [FOX Sports Flash Briefing](https://www.amazon.com/FOX-Sports-Flash-Briefing/dp/B07DM5LMNX/) - Get the latest news and updates from the FOX Sports - home to the 2018 FIFA World Cup (TM), MLB, NASCAR, NBA, NHL and more.
 (Daily)

+- [NBA Flash Briefing](https://www.amazon.com/gp/product/B0763ZGR99/) - Follow the latest news and game recaps from around the NBA within Alexa's Flash Briefing.

+- [NBC Sports Update](https://www.amazon.com/NBCUniversal-Media-LLC-Sports-Update/dp/B079Q9H8VH/) - The NBC Sports Update brings you national sports news, every hour, 24/7.

 ## Technology News

+- [CNBC Tech Check](https://www.amazon.com/NBCUniversal-CNBC-Tech-Check/dp/B077BLM9NR/) - CNBC’s Tech Check brings you the latest in tech news from CNBC’s 1 Market in the heart of San Francisco.
+Tech Check keeps you up to speed on the largest technology companies, cybersecurity, social media, electronics, robotics and mobile technology.

+- [CNET News](https://www.amazon.com/CNET-News/dp/B01KYOAT7A/) - Tech Today delivers a daily drop of the most compelling stories from and around the world of technology and tech culture.
+In about 60 seconds, viewers get a quick take of what matters and how it impacts their relationship with the connected world.

 - [Daily Tech Headlines](https://www.amazon.com/gp/product/B01M1B3K5U/) - The essential tech news you need Monday - Friday day in 10 minutes or less.
 (Daily)

 - [Digg](https://www.amazon.com/digg-Digg/dp/B01KHGAN5S/) - Installing Digg on your Amazon Echo brings our artisan, hand-crafted news feeds into your home and into your ears.
 Why limit yourself to a single publication's content when you could have the most interesting articles from across the entire web at your earlobes?
 Want some politics over your pancakes?
 Listening for tech news while on the toilet?
 Digg offers multiple flash briefings including: The top stories on Digg right now, News from across the web, Politics, Technology, Entertainment, and Sports.
 Each briefing is full of stories guaranteed to keep you in the know and give you something to talk about during your lunch break (please make sure not to eat at your desk).
 (Daily)

+- [The Wall Street Journal Tech News Briefing](https://www.amazon.com/Wall-Street-Journal-Tech-Briefing/dp/B075NQYZ7T/) - Tech updates and interviews.
+Published each weekday so you're plugged into the latest on technology, gadgets and consumer trends from The Wall Street Journal.

 ## Weather

 - [Ask wxbrad](https://www.amazon.com/wxbrad-Ask/dp/B0744PC935/) - The latest weather updates from First Warn Chief Meteorologist Brad Panovich.
 Otherwise known as wxbrad or weather Brad on-line.
 Get the personalized forecast each day right from Alexa.
 (Daily)

+- [Weather](https://www.amazon.com/Amazon-Weather/dp/B01JHLFTJO/) - As part of your Flash Briefing, Alexa will provide a brief update on the current weather conditions, and the forecast for the day.

 ## License